The Utah Employee Non-Compete Clause

 These types of clauses fall below the standard that Utah has implemented as to the validity of such clauses.

-If the purpose is just to keep truck drivers from going to other truck-driving companies because the drivers are unhappy with the trucking company, then that is not a valid reason.
+If the purpose is just to keep Utah employees such as truck drivers from going to other truck-driving companies because the drivers are unhappy with the trucking company, then that is not a valid reason.
 Many driving companies also claim that they have paid for the education of the driver, in that they paid for sessions for them to pass the course to get their CDL license.
-For them to drive and might claim that they made an investment into their education.
+For them to drive, a Utah company might claim that they made an investment into their education.

 Many trucking companies, however, implement language where they give a “loan” for that education and expect the driver to pay that money back through their working with them.
 If they decide to quit, then that loan amount would be due in full.
 So an argument for an investment would be unlikely in that situation, but instead it is more of a scheme to make more money off of their drivers without compensation.
 Since they call it education, the drivers don’t get pay for their training, they instead incur debt with the loan amount they enter.